asorto007/final-project-template/README.md

 ## What makes it different than a CRUD app?
 I.e., what functionality does it provide that is not just a user interface layer on top of a database of user information,and the ability to view / add to / change that information?

+We plan to incorporate a chatbot, and add additional intelligent features.

 ## What security and privacy concerns do you expect you (as developers) or your users to have with this application?

 Authorized logins <br />